ScanCode is a tool to scan code for license, copyright, package and their documented dependencies and other interesting facts.

 If you have a problem, a suggestion or found a bug, please enter a ticket at: https://github.com/nexB/scancode-toolkit/issues

-- an official #aboutcode IRC channel on freenode (server chat.freenode.net) for scancode and other related tools.
-Note that this receives notifactions from repos so it can be a tad noisy.
-You can use your favorite IRC client or use the web chat at https://webchat.freenode.net/
+an official #aboutcode IRC channel on liberachat (server web.libera.chat).
+This channel receives build and commit notifications and can be noisy.
+You can use your favorite IRC client or use the web chat.